wwt/SwiftCurrent/wiki/Installation.md

 # CocoaPods

-Set up [CocoaPods](https://cocoapods.org/) for your project, then include SwiftCurrent in your dependencies by adding one of the following lines to your `Podfile`:
+Set up [CocoaPods](https://cocoapods.org/) for your project, then include SwiftCurrent in your dependencies by adding the following line to your `Podfile`:

 #### **If you want to use SwiftCurrent with UIKit**